The Monogram Murders

-The Monogram Murders is a mystery novel by British writer Sophie Hannah, based on characters created by Agatha Christie.
-It is the first in her series of Hercule Poirot novels, after being authorised by the estate of Agatha Christie to write new stories for the character.
-The novel was followed by Closed Casket (2016), The Mystery of Three Quarters (2018), and The Killings at Kingfisher Hall (2020).
+The Monogram Murders is a 2014 mystery novel by British writer Sophie Hannah featuring characters created by Agatha Christie.
+It is the first in Hannah's series of Hercule Poirot books, continuation novels sanctioned by the estate of Agatha Christie.
+The novel was followed by Closed Casket (2016), The Mystery of Three Quarters (2018), and The Killings at Kingfisher Hill (2020).
+The Monogram Murders introduces the original character Inspector Edward Catchpool as a new companion for Poirot.